LumeWeb/indexd/doc/rfc/001_db_schema.md

     digest BYTEA UNIQUE NOT NULL, -- unique identifier for the slab derived from sector roots encryption_key BYTEA NOT NULL,
-    min_shards SMALLINT NOT NULL CHECK(min_shards > 0)
+    last_repair_attempt TIMESTAMP WITH TIME ZONE DEFAULT NULL, -- NULL if no repair has failed yet min_shards SMALLINT NOT NULL CHECK(min_shards > 0) )
-)